taulantkoka/taulantkoka.github.io/_pages/project-signal-recovery.md

 ## 6. What This Connects To

 **Unlabeled sensing** is the broader field, recovering signals when the correspondence between measurements and their indices is unknown.
 Most existing work assumes i.i.d.
 Gaussian sensing matrices.
-Our framework handles the structured matrices that actually arise in signal processing (DFT, Vandermonde), which is what makes the connection to continuous-time sparse signals possible.
+Our framework handles the block diagonal structure of multi-channel signals, as well as structured matrices that actually arise in signal processing (DFT, Vandermonde), which is what makes the connection to continuous-time sparse signals possible.

 **Compressed sensing** emerges as a special case: when signals are sparse in an overcomplete dictionary, the union-of-subspaces theorem applies directly, and you get recovery guarantees for "shuffled compressed sensing" essentially for free.